-- Explain to students that there is a problem!
-The list of artifacts does not have information about where the artifact was originally found and what battle it was used during.
-Explain to students that before they can create their museum exhibit, they must first figure out what artifacts were are associated with. - Provide students with Handout: Information on Battles.
-Explain to students that they will use this handout to help figure out which artifacts fit with the correct Civil War battle. - When students think they have figured out where their artifacts are from, have them write the name of the artifact and the name of the battle on a piece of scrap paper or a sticky note.
-Then, have one person from each group come to the front of the classroom and check with you (the teacher) about whether they are correct.
-See Handout: Teacher Key.
-If students are incorrect, have them try again.
+- Tell students that there is a problem!
+The list of artifacts does not have information about where the artifact was originally found and any history about it.
+Explain to students that before they can create their museum exhibit, they must first figure out which time period in Arizona's history the artifacts are associated with. - Provide students with Handout: Information on the Arizona Territory.
+Explain to students that they will use this handout to help figure out how the artifacts fit with the period when Arizona became a territory.